rysavy-ondrej/ethanol/Source/Ethanol.ContextBuilder/Readme.md

 ## Getting Started

-This section will guide you through the process of compaling, installing and running the tool on various platforms: Windows, Linux, and macOS X.
+This section provides guidelines for compiling, installing, and running the tool on various platforms: Windows, Linux, and MacOS X.

 ### Prerequisites